 The key to releasing high-quality software can be easily adopted by end-users by building a robust testing framework that implements both functional and nonfunctional software testing methodologies.

-- It is the beginning level of testing that is usually performed by the Developers in a test-driven environment write and run test cases before software is passed over to the testing team.
+It is the beginning level of testing that is usually performed by the Developers in a test-driven environment write and run test cases before the software is passed over to the testing team.

 Unit testing is a software testing methodology which makes sure that individual components of software at the code level are working perfectly for which purpose they are designed to.

 The integration is a software testing methodology which makes sure that interaction among different software units is seamless.

-- Integration testing is a combination of manual tests and automated functional units and is a very important QA testing methodology.
+Integration testing is a combination of manual tests and automated functional units and is a very important QA testing methodology.

 Performance testing is the non-functional testing technique used to determine how an application will behave under different conditions.
 The goal is to check the stability of a product in real-life situations.
 The performance testing is broken down into four pieces ahead.

-- The endurance or soak testing is used to analyze the behavior of an application under simulated load for a longer time span.
+The endurance or soak testing is used to analyze the behavior of an application under simulated load for a longer period.
 The biggest advantage of using endurance testing is that it helps to find memory leaks.

 Since Software Testing is an integral part of any Development Methodology, many companies use the term Development Methodologies & Testing Methodologies colloquially.
-Hence Testing Methodologies could also refer to Waterfall, Agile and other QA models as against the above definition of Testing Methodologies.
+Hence testing methodologies could also refer to Waterfall, Agile and other QA testing methodologies models as against the above definition of Testing Methodologies.
 Discussion on various testing types does not add value to the readers.
-Hence, we will discuss the different development models.
+Hence, we will discuss every model for testing in software testing methodologies

-Since software development and software testing are integrated together, many Companies use development methodologies and testing methodologies colloquially.
-Hence development could refer as waterfall, iterative, V Model, RAD, Spiral, and Agile methodologies.
+Since software development and software testing are integrated, many companies use development methodologies and testing methodologies colloquially.
+Hence development could refer to waterfall, iterative, V Model, RAD, Spiral, and Agile methodologies.
 Here we will discuss the model for testing in software testing methodologies in brief.

 1).
 Waterfall Model